Guide to CGT rules for UK expat property owners

 If you lived in the property for 90 days or more in the year in which you sold it, you would meet the conditions for private residence relief (PPR).
 In this case, you wouldn’t have to pay CGT.

 Be careful with this however.
 It may push you into a different residence category for tax according to the UK’s Statutory Residence Test.
-This could have have serious implications on your overall tax position.
+This could have serious implications on your overall tax position.

 How do I report the gain and when is the tax payable?